 The intention of this chapter is to introduce you to several basic PC terms and help you start to organize the concepts of PC hardware in your mind-but first I needed to explain the five-part model.
-Now that you're comfortable (I hope!) with the terms CPU, bus, adapter/controller, interface, and peripheral, I can round out the chapter with five-second explanations of the PC terms I see as the most significant.
+Now that you're comfortable (I hope!) with the terms CPU, bus, adapter/controller, interface, and peripheral, I can round out the chapter with five-second explanations of the most significant PC terms.

-I'll present most of these terms again in greater detail later in the book.
+I'll discuss most of these terms again in greater detail later in this book.
 For now, though, Table 1.1 will serve as a good warm-up of terms you need to know.

-What you'll see in Table 1.1 are PC features, a few common examples of each feature, and a brief bit of "why you should care."
+What you see in Table 1.1 are PC features, a few common examples of each feature, and a brief bit of why you should care about each feature.
 Following the table, Figure 1.5 identifies some of the connectors you'll see on the back of your PC.

-TABLE 1.1: PC PIECES FEATURE TYPICAL EXAMPLES BRIEF DESCRIPTION AGP bus Brown expansion slot on the motherboard for video adapters.
+DLC 1.1. rerieces FEATURE Typical Examples Brief Description AGP bus Brown expansion slot on the motherboard for video adapters.
 This bus is designed specifically for use with video boards.
-Basic Input/Output System (BIOS) manufacturer American Megatrends Incorporated (AMI), IBM, Compaq, Phoenix, Award.
+Basic input/ output system (BIOS) manufacturer American Megatrends Incorporated (AMI), IBM, Compaq, Phoenix, Award.
 BIOS is the most basic control software for your computer.
 The BIOS is what makes a PC IBM compatible.
 It tells the computer how to look at the bus, memory, and floppy drive and how to read other programs.
 The BIOS isn't a plug-in card; it's a chip that's mounted right on the motherboard.
-Bus type PCI, PC Card (formerly known as PCMCIA), CardBus, PC bus (8-bit ISA), AT bus (16-bit ISA), proprietary 32-bit, 16- or 32-bit Micro Channel Architecture (MCA), EISA, Local or VESA bus, AGP, FireWire.
+Bus type PCl, PCl Express, PC Card (formerly known as PCMClA), CardBus, PC bus (8-bit ISA), AT bus (16-bit ISA), proprietary 32-bit, 16- or 32-bit Micro Channel Architecture (MCA), EISA, Local or VESA bus, AGP, FireWire.
 The bus determines what kind of expansion circuit boards will work in the machine.
 As with a CPU, a major bus characteristic is speed.
 Boards built for one bus generally will not work on other buses, so the second main bus characteristic is compatibility.
 (Having a PC with the fastest bus in the world is no good if no one makes boards that work in that bus.)
-PC Card and CardBus are mainly used in laptops; most current desktops use PCI and AGP.
+PC Card and CardBus are mainly used in laptops; most current desktops use PCI and AGP, but PCI Express is gaining popularity.
 You'll find that most controllers come in versions for any kind of bus.
+Cache 256 kilobytes (KB), 512KB, 1 megabyte (MB).
+RAM is slower than most CPUs, making memory speed an important system bottleneck.
+Faster memory exists, but it's expensive.
+PCs compromise by including just a small amount of faster memory, called cache .
+If it's on the motherboard, it's called level 2 (L2) cache.
+Many processors include their own cache, which is called level 1 (L1) cache.